 We're helping wildlife affected by fires

-Australian Wildlife Society wanted to do more to help wildlife rescue groups and native wildlife affected by the bushfires in NSW, SA & VIC.
+Australian Wildlife Society wanted to do more to help wildlife rescue groups and native wildlife affected by the bushfires in New South Wales, Victoria and South Australia.
 Thank you to everyone who donated to our 'wildlife affected by fires' initiative.

 Account Name: Wildlife Preservation Society of Australia trading as Australian Wildlife Society